-Lobby events will be included in the library’s online Calendar of Events, but authors are encouraged to do their own publicity.
+Lobby events will be included in the library’s “upcoming local author events” page, but authors are encouraged to do their own publicity.
 You may include the library name and address on any publicity you create, but not the RPL phone number.
 Local authors should be sure to invite family and friends to their event via email and social media.

 Please, no “hard sell” tactics.
 Do not assume that library users are potential customers.
 Many library users want to read books, but don’t want to buy books.
 If someone seems interested, but unwilling or unable to purchase your work, suggest that they check out or reserve a library copy of your book(s).
 (Because you DID donate copies of your book(s) to the library).